sogaiu/tree-sitter-clojure/doc/makefile.md

 Another point though is that they seem to insist on retiring older versions within fairly short periods.
 Being forced to upgrade in such a manner doesn't seem great.
+If the previous point about compatibility is valid, that combined with this latter point about retiring speed is especially not nice.

 AFAIK, the only reason we need the `node` binary at this point is because `tree-sitter` uses it to generate `src/parser.c` and friends.